island-lang/island-lang.github.io/README.md

 let invalidInstance = Example with personInfo = (Person with age = 34) // Fails to compile
 ```

-Instance types may also explicitly state members that must _not_ be given, e.g.
+Instance types may also explicitly state members that must _not_ be provided during initialization, e.g.
 ```isl
 context Example
 	personInfo: Person with firstName, lastName, no age